nsbno/terraform-digitalekanaler-modules/README.md

 ## Release

-This library is configured to release automatically by with GitHub Actions.
+This library is configured to release automatically with GitHub Actions.
 PR title, and the final commit message after squash and merge, _must_ include one of the following tags:

-- [skip ci] -> the commit will not be picked up by CircleCi and no release will be made
+- [skip ci] -> the commit will not be picked up by GitHub Actions and no release will be made
 - [patch] -> the commit does not add functionality, and does not break existing functionality
 - [minor] -> the commit adds new functionality without breaking existing functionality
 - [major] -> the commit breaks existing functionality